 Huawei’s own OS

 GDSA isn’t the only entity that attempts to emulate certain facets of Android.
 As the United States continues to delay issuing it a license, Huawei is actively working on its own in-house operating system called HarmonyOS, which the company says will be available on everything from phones to smart TVs.
-Last year, Xiaomi, Vivo, and Oppo also collaborated on an AirDrop-style file transfer app — something Google’s Android still lacks.
+Last year, Xiaomi, Vivo, and Oppo also collaborated on an AirDrop-style file transfer app — something Google’s

 Of course, there are still several missing pieces of the puzzle that members of the GDSA would have to find to create a viable alternative to Google’s Play Store.
 The absence of Google’s core services and apps on a GDSA alternative is enough for most buyers, as well as developers, to look elsewhere.
 There’s also the question of how seamless GDSA’s APIs (application programming interfaces) will be when compared to the Play Store and whether they will be straightforward enough for indie developers to consider them.

 “I’d also point out that the GDSA’s efforts are just an app store right now.
 Sure, combining forces means a bigger user base to attract developers.
 But if it doesn’t have first-party Google apps, then it still doesn’t solve Huawei’s current woes with Google Mobile Services,” added IDC’s Ma.